- Friday 06 March 2020

 - Algorithmic Antitrust & Blockchain.

-This conference brings together world experts from academia, leading law firms, and key organisations (such as the Competition Market Authority and the OECD) and two keynote speakers: Philip Marsden, co-author of the UK Report "Unlocking Digital Competition", and Stefan Hunt, Chief Data and Technology Insights Officer at the Competition Market Authority.
+This conference brings together world experts from academia, leading law firms, key organisations (such as the Competition Market Authority and the OECD) and two keynote speakers: Cento Veljanovski, author of ‘Cartel Damages: Principles, Measurement and Economics’, and Stefan Hunt, Chief Data and Technology Insights Officer at the Competition Market Authority.

 Event is free to attend but booking is essential due to room capacity.